Placeholder-Software/Dissonance/docs/Tutorials/Channel-Priority.md

 If a player is receiving voice from multiple sources then the sources with the highest priority will play and all others will be muted.

-There is a fifth channel priority option: `None`.
-If this used then it falls back to the default value for this player, which is set in `DissonanceComms.PlayerPriority`.
-If `None` is specified for both then `Default` is used.
+There is another priority option: `None`.
+If this used then the priority falls back to the default value for this player, which is set in `DissonanceComms.PlayerPriority`.
+If `None` is specified as the default player priority then `Default` is used instead.

 ## Defining Priority